-System GMM uses the moment conditions on equations in levels in addition to the moment conditions on the first-difference equation and in the case members of the GMM family.
+Within the GMM class, system GMM uses the moment conditions on equations in levels in addition to the moment conditions on the first-difference equation, and, in our case, it performs better than the Arellano-Bond estimator.19

+$^{^{18}}$ An intuitive explanation of the problem is as follows.
+Two-stages least squares (2SLS) are members of the GMM family.
 In a standard 2SLS framework, if the number of instruments equals the number of observations, then the regression run in the first stage returns, by construction, an R^2 equal to 1.
 As a consequence the second-stage regression returns the very same (biased) OLS estimates that called for the 2SLS approach in the first place.
-See Roodman (2009), pp. 148-149 for the technical details.
+See Roodman (2009, pp. 148-149) for the technical details.